rubocode/frontier.nvim/doc/design/README.md

 have the frames look really good but code lines are squeezed togther.

-Since the reason I use **neovim** is to edit code and not to enjoy good looking frames of floating windows, I preferred using the **Mac Terminal**.
+Since the reason I use **neovim** is to edit code and not to enjoy good looking frames of floating windows, I preferred using the **macOS Terminal**.
 At the same time, I wanted the color palette and feature support to be portable across platforms.